Striveworks/valor/docs/getting_started.md

 ### 4b.
 Using API endpoints
 You can also leverage Velour's API without using the Python client.
 [Click here](references/API/Endpoints.md) to read up on all of our API endpoints.

+# Next Steps

+For more examples, we'd recommend reviewing our [sample notebooks on GitHub](#TODO).
+For more detailed explainations of Velour's technical underpinnings, see our [technical concepts guide](technical_concepts.md).